 Regardless of which channel or channels you choose, thought leadership content has to be factually correct.
 Mistakes or gaffes will follow you around the digital world for a long time.

 Is it Worth Your Time?

 Establishing yourself as a thought leader does require additional effort.
-If you’re a small business or solopreneur, you might be thinking that you don’t have time for this.
+If you’re a small business or solopreneur, you might think you don’t have time for this.
 But as mentioned earlier, thought leadership marketing is one way to separate you and your brand from the competition.
 This is particularly true if you’re a startup.

-You don’t have to be Tony Robbins, Dave Ramsey, or Arianna Huffington to be a thought leader.
-You simply need to be an expert in your industry.
+To be a thought leader, you don’t have to be Tony Robbins, Dave Ramsey, or Arianna Huffington.
+Instead, you need to be an expert in your industry.

 For example, let’s say you started an online fitness coaching business.
 You want to take advantage of the great leap into online learning over the past year.
 But you’re not the only one who came up with this idea.

 You provide more than how-to fitness videos.
 You share with your audience your expertise in all the areas that impact their fitness goals, such as